 You can also watch your pool depth to discover leaks early and repair them.
 Above ground pools with vinyl liners can develop small tears that leak water slowly but add up over time.
 You can purchase inexpensive kits for DIY repairs.
 Inground pools can be repaired more easily when the leak is small, too.

 Call a pool professional if you suspect a leak because of unusually high water loss and don’t feel you can repair it yourself.
-The cost of the repair will save you money on refilling the pool over time.
+The repair cost will save you money on refilling the pool over time.

 Questions?
 Let me know.